wkappel/AMET/docs/AMET_User_Guide_v15.md

 monitor species will be described.
 In order for AQ database population to work, there must be a mapping between the model species and the various observational network species.
-This mapping is accomplished through a combination of post-processing the CMAQ model data and species formulas in the AQ_species_list.input file, which is located in the
+This mapping is accomplished through a combination of post-processing the CMAQ model data and species formulas in the AQ_species_list.input or AQ_species_list.input.CRACMM file, which are located in the $AMETBASE/scripts_db/input_files directory.
-$AMETBASE/scripts_db/input_files directory.
 The model data used in the aqExample project (Section 6.3) have already been post-processed.
 For a new project, the CMAQ data will need to be post-processed before they are ingested into the AMET database.
 This post-processing is accomplished